ring-clojure/ring-json/README.md

 Copyright © 2012 James Reeves

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT License, the same as Ring.